cap-js/docs/guides/databases.md

 | **[PostgreSQL](databases-postgres)** | [`@cap-js/postgres`](https://www.npmjs.com/package/@cap-js/postgres) | maintained by community + CAP team |

 <!-- Do we really need to say that? -->
-> Follow the links above to find specific information for each.
+> Follow the preceding links to find specific information for each.

 In general, all you need to do is to install one of the database packages, as follows: